Pump the brakes! It’s spring and that means one thing… It’s touring time!

-If you’re anything like us here at REDARC, you’re excited to drag the caravan or camper trailer out of hibernation and shoot off somewhere out of reach to enjoy some quality time with friends and family.
+If you’re anything like us here at REDARC, you’re excited to drag the caravan or camper trailer out of hibernation and shoot off somewhere to enjoy some quality time with friends and family.

-But before you embark on your epic memory making journey, there are a few quick and easy trailer wiring checks you can do to ensure you don’t run into any hiccups on the black top.
-Take the time to look over our REDARC wiring guides before making any drastic changes.
+But before you embark on your epic trip, there are a few quick and easy trailer wiring checks you can do to ensure you don’t run into any hiccups on the black top.
+Always take the time to look over our REDARC wiring guides before making any drastic changes.

 5 common issues with trailer wiring

-If the pins look like they’re rusted, have green copper corrosion or bent beyond repair, just replace the plug!
+If the pins look like they’re rusted, have green copper corrosion or are bent beyond repair, just replace the plug.
 Trailer plugs are cheap and extremely easy to swap out, all you need is a screwdriver and the ability to remember where the wires went.
 This is trailer wiring 101, and something to know any time you hit the road.

 There are two ways to do trailer brake wiring, the right way and the wrong way.
 Uneven braking occurs when the length of the wire between each of the magnet connections adds resistance and therefore creates a difference in braking performance at each wheel.
 This often makes the trailer feel like it's twisting when you brake.

 A brake controller has only one output wire.
 If that wire runs to one wheel, then the other, then the other and the other as demonstrated above, it creates that twisting feeling under braking.
 If your trailer is wired as above, you will notice one wheel or one side getting very hot and the other wheels staying very cool.
 This is because the hot wheels are literally doing all the braking and it will cause excessive wear to those brakes.